EXCLUSIVE-Peru's finance chief says mining taxes can rise without affecting competitiveness | Business

 EXCLUSIVE-Peru's finance chief says mining taxes can rise without affecting competitiveness

-Peru's finance minister, Pedro Francke, told Reuters on Monday that the new leftist government is confident it can increase mining taxes without affecting private-sector competitiveness, as long as metal prices remain high.
+Peru's finance minister, Pedro Francke, told Reuters on Monday that the new leftist government can increase mining taxes to fund public spending without affecting private-sector competitiveness, all while reducing the fiscal deficit.

-Peru's finance minister, Pedro Francke, told Reuters on Monday that the new leftist government is confident it can increase mining taxes without affecting private-sector competitiveness, as long as metal prices remain high.
-Peru, the world's No. 2 copper producer, is highly dependent on mining to finance public spending and new President Pedro Castillo has promised to deliver increased spending on social programs to lift the country's poor.
+Peru's finance minister, Pedro Francke, told Reuters on Monday that the new leftist government can increase mining taxes to fund public spending without affecting private-sector competitiveness, all while reducing the fiscal deficit.
+Peru, the world's No. 2 copper producer, is highly dependent on mining taxes and new President Pedro Castillo has promised to deliver more social programs to lift the country's poor.

-The election of Castillo, a member of a Marxist-Leninist party, as president in June has spooked markets and investors.
-On Monday, Peru's Sol currency fell to a fresh record low against the dollar due to political uncertainty.
-Francke, a moderate left-wing economist, told Reuters in an interview that the government is working hard to regain investor confidence.
+The election of Castillo, a member of a Marxist-Leninist party, as president in June has spooked investors, with Peru's Sol currency falling to a fresh record low against the dollar on Monday.
+Francke, a moderate left-wing economist who has worked for the World Bank, told Reuters in an interview that the government is working to regain investor confidence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)